How to Store a Wooden Train Set

 There’s no arguing that wooden train sets are an amazing toy.
 They teach children both Fine and Gross motor skills, problem-solving, logical thinking, creativity, vocabulary and more.

-The more track pieces and accessories you have the bigger the train set you can build.
-The more thought children have to put into figuring out where each piece should go and how to join up the elements the better their learning experience.
-However, the more track, trains and buildings you have the more space you need to store them.
+The more track pieces and accessories you have the bigger the set you can build.
+However, the more track, trains and buildings you have the more you may be wondering about how to store a wooden train set.

-Train tables
+Storing Play Trains in Train tables

 If you have space a train table can be good.
 Both because you can have a track set out and ready to play with at all times, and because you can use the space underneath for storing extra track and accessories.